Bobrinik/wealthsimple_deepsearch_extension/README.md

    ANTHROPIC_API_KEY=your-anthropic-api-key
    PERPLEXITY_API_KEY=your-perplexity-api-key
    GOOGLE_API_KEY=your-google-api-key
+   FMP_API_KEY=your-fmp-api-key
    ```

    The Perplexity key is used by the `scoped_perplexity_search` tool.
 The Google key is used by the agent’s LiteLLM model (Gemini).
+The FMP key is used by the server's `/news` endpoint.
 See below for how to get each key.

 ### How to get an Anthropic API key